 - A. Portfolio Review: The review of the completed portfolio will be handled according to the provisions of Article 20: Personnel Files and will be limited to the probationary faculty member, members of the tenure review team, and the following individuals: - 1.
-Administrative: The department chair (or supervising administrator), site administrator/s, and administrator/s to whom the probationary faculty member's department reports, if s/he was not part of the probationary faculty member's tenure review team, and the administrative co-chair of DTREC. - 2.
-AFA: The AFA Conciliation/Grievance Officer and the faculty co-chair of DTREC. - B. Review Dates: Review will occur between March 16 and March 30, inclusive, of each year in a designated location established by the Human Resources Department.
-No portfolios will leave the Human Resources Department after they are returned to the Human Resources Department at the conclusion of the annual tenure review process. - C. Administrative Sign-off Sheet: Each reviewer will sign the Administrative Sign-off Sheet indicating that they have reviewed the portfolio.
-The Administrative Sign-off Sheet will become part of the portfolio. - 30.14 LATE HIRES: The first contract year is considered complete only if the faculty member has served for a minimum of 75 percent of an academic year.
+Administrative: The department chair (or supervising administrator), site administrator/s, and administrator/s to whom the probationary faculty member's department reports, if that individual was not part of the probationary faculty member's tenure review team. - 2.
+AFA: The AFA Conciliation/Grievance Officer. - B. Review Dates: Review will occur between March 16 and March 30, inclusive, of each year in a designated location established by the Human Resources Department.
+No portfolios will leave the Human Resources Department after they are returned to the Human Resources Department at the conclusion of the annual tenure review process. - C. Administrative Sign-off Sheet: Each reviewer will sign the Administrative Signoff Sheet indicating that they have reviewed the portfolio.
+The Administrative Signoff Sheet will become part of the portfolio. - 30.14 LATE HIRES: The first contract year is considered complete only if the faculty member has served for a minimum of 75 percent of an academic year.
 Otherwise, an additional year in first-year status is required.
-(See Education Code section 87605.)
-A faculty member hired to start after the forty-fourth (44th) day of the fall semester of any academic year, or one who is unable to complete 75 percent of his/her assignment for the academic year, will be identified as a late hire probationary faculty member.
-From the date of hire until the start of the fall semester of the next academic year, only the following elements of the tenure review process will take place during this partial year: - A. Class Schedule, Syllabi, and Other Forms of Student Contact: The late hire probationary faculty member will submit his/her class schedule, syllabi for each course being taught, and other forms of student contact to the supervising administrator on the team by the end of the fourth week after the late hire assignment begins; - B. Observation Reports, Student Evaluations, and Summaries of Student Evaluations: The appropriate team member(s) will prepare observation reports, student evaluations, and summaries of student evaluations from the date the assignment begins (fall, spring, intersession and/or summer term); - C. Team Member Recommendations: Team member(s) will prepare suggestions and recommendations from the date the assignment begins.
+(See Ed Code 87605.)
+A faculty member hired to start after the forty-fourth (44th) day of the fall semester of any academic year, or one who is unable to complete 75 percent of the faculty member's assignment for the academic year, will be identified as a late hire probationary faculty member.
+From the date of hire until the start of the fall semester of the next academic year, only the following elements of the tenure review process will take place during this partial year: - A. Class Schedule, Syllabi, and Other Forms of Student Contact: The late hire probationary faculty member will submit a class schedule, syllabi for each course being taught, and other forms of student contact to the supervising administrator on the team by the end of the fourth week after the late hire assignment begins;